Skip to main content

 Link copied

-Peroneal tendinopathy affects the fibularis longus and brevis tendons that run behind your lateral malleolus (outer ankle bone).
+Peroneal affects the fibularis longus and brevis tendons that run behind your lateral malleolus (outer ankle bone).
 These tendons are crucial for ankle stability, particularly during walking on uneven surfaces, and help prevent ankle sprains by providing lateral stability.

-The peroneal tendons are subject to significant mechanical stress as they navigate around the sharp posterior edge of the fibula, held in place by the superior peroneal retinaculum.
-This anatomical arrangement makes them vulnerable to friction and degenerative changes, particularly when the retinaculum is damaged or when there are underlying biomechanical issues.
+The peroneal tendons are subject to significant mechanical stress as they navigate around the sharp posterior edge of the fibula, held in place by the superior peroneal .
+This anatomical arrangement makes them vulnerable to friction and changes, particularly when the retinaculum is damaged or when there are underlying biomechanical issues.

 Conditions I commonly see alongside, or confused with, this one.